dev-protocol/initto/src/en/posts/deep-dive-khaos.md

 You can integrate Khaos into your Dapps.
 By using the frontend SDK and the Starter Kit to implement oracle functions, you can quickly start development.

-_Currently, Khaos is limited to smart contracts that form the core of the Dev Protocol, specifically Market and Policy contracts.
-In the future, Khaos will be available for all smart contracts._

 ## Khaos Oracle Flow

 Understanding the Khaos oracle flow is a great place to start development.
 It consists of several components, such as Khaos Core, Khaos Functions, and Khaos Registry.
 The most important flow for developers is as follows: